jazzfog/LiveBox/README.md

 - Highly customizable look
 - Ability to preserve event handlers when you use hidden element on page as source for LiveBox html content

-Documentation and examples on the go
+Documentation and examples is on the go